 From there, he went to the rescue group’s owner, Cathy, and she cared for him along with a slew of other Labrador Retrievers, until the big day arrived.
-Her husband, Dean, and a colleague would drive Molson and his pack of lucky adoptees to a meeting place outside Hartford.
-We, along with other future pup parents, would gather and pick up our new family members.
+Her husband, Dean, and a colleague would drive Molson and his pack of lucky adoptees to a meeting place outside of Hartford, Conn.
+I, along with other future pup parents, would gather and pick up our new family members.

-Dean unloaded the truck, dog by dog, until finally, he shouted, “Molson!” and a rambunctious chocolate Lab romped toward us as if to say, “They are my people!”
+Dean unloaded the truck, dog by dog, until finally, he shouted, “Molson!” and a rambunctious chocolate Lab romped toward me as if to say, “There is my person!”

 “Molson!”
-We exclaimed too.
-That would be the first and last time we would use Molson as a name.
-On the two-plus hour drive to the Hartford area from the Upper West Side of Manhattan, we had warily agreed on the name “Stevie Ray.”
-But upon our meeting, we took one quick glance at this energetic and clumsy creature and realized straight away –– he was not even close to a Stevie Ray.
-We had mentioned “Bogart” as a name after Humphrey (the actor) and recognized our new dog, with his classic good looks, was a Bogart inside and out.
-And so, “Bogey” it was.
+I exclaimed too.
+That would be the first and last time I would use Molson as a name.
+On the two-plus hour drive to the Hartford area from the Upper West Side of Manhattan, I was unsure of what his name would be.
+But upon our meeting, I took one quick glance at this energetic and clumsy creature and realized straight away that he looked like a “Bogart” named after Humphrey (the actor).
+With his classic good looks, he was a Bogart inside and out.
+And so, “Bogey” (spelled differently) it was.

-We made our long journey through traffic back to NYC, where Bogey found his new home in our apartment, just a block from Riverside Park.
-We fed him dinner late that evening before going on his first walk in the city, and he ate every bite in less than 30 seconds.
-Bogey was the hungriest canine we’d ever seen!
+I made the long journey through traffic back to NYC, where Bogey found his new home just a block from Riverside Park.
+I fed him dinner late that evening before going on his first walk in the city, and he ate every bite in less than 30 seconds.
+Bogey was the hungriest canine I’d ever seen!
 That meal would be the beginning of Bogey’s lifelong infatuation with all things edible.

-Not to mention Bogey’s host of medical issues, some of which have depleted our bank account –– several cases of kennel cough (one cost us a whopping $800 to cure), a heartworm diagnosis, Lyme disease positive diagnosis, removal of a tumor on his gum, and most recently, a case of “Happy Tail,” an injured bloody tail caused by an overabundance of tail-wagging that left our apartment resembling a crime scene.
+Not to mention Bogey’s host of medical issues, some of which have depleted my bank account: several cases of kennel cough (one cost a whopping $800 to cure), a heart-worm diagnosis, Lyme disease positive diagnosis, removal of a tumor on his gum, and most recently, a case of “Happy Tail,” an injured bloody tail caused by an overabundance of tail-wagging that left my apartment resembling a crime scene.

 Even among our challenges over the past six years, I’m so grateful I picked Bogey (or perhaps he picked me).
 It took one look, one meeting, one pet, one lick, and I knew we’d be together forever.